reptilex/tesla-style-solar-power-card/README.md

 * battery_to_grid_entity
 * battery_to_house_entity

+You need at least one, the placement of the main bubbles is fixed for now.
 Some will substract the value from one bubble and will add value to another bubble.
 For example:

 battery_to_house will substract from the battery bubble/icon and add to house bubble/icon.

+## Optional clickable entities
 The clickable entities can be configured through these entities but are optional:

 * grid_entity